Table of Contents

 All You Need is Paper – Author Ruskin Bond dedicates the overhead lines to some of the masterpieces ever written.
 Like the heart-stopping prose of Joseph Conrad in the Heart of Darkness and Youth; the lyrical intensity of Emily Bronte in Wuthering Heights; the wonderful abandon of Laurence Sterne; the Precision of Oscar Wilde; the Broad Humor of Charles Dickens and H. G. Wells; the Rolling; orchestrates prose of T. E. Lawrence in the Seven pillars of wisdom.
-New exciting authors being brought to our attention every day, so some exciting old authors have yet to be discovered.
+New exciting authors are being brought to our attention every day, so some exciting old authors have yet to be discovered.
 Life is too short of taking in all of them.

 All you need is paper is the first story of the book “Rusty Comes Home“ by Ruskin Bond.
 Rusty is the fictional character created by Ruskin Bond.
 It is likely to say that Ruskin bond is writing on behalf of Rusty, and through his imagination, Ruskin Bond wants to make the path of Rusty towards his home an incredible journey.

 In this story, Rusty talks about his friends and neighbors sitting on the chair, holding a pen, and gazing through the wide-open window.
 He recalls all those memories, which brings a broad smile to his face.